Why is the low-risk cesarean delivery rate important?

 Reducing the low-risk cesarean delivery rate is a nationwide health improvement Healthy People 2020 Goal intended to help improve health care in the United States.
 You can see how we are comparing to the rest of Texas, and the rest of the nation, based on this important goal here.

 What can you do as a patient?

 - Consider participating in childbirth classes and other offerings through Texas Children’s Hospital Pavilion for Women.
-Listen to a podcast through our Health Library.

 - Read what The American College of Obstetricians and Gynecologists (ACOG) has to say about labor induction and cesarean birth.
 ACOG also provides additional patient resources in Spanish.